rochiecuevas/shared_accommodations/README.md

 Matplotlib.pyplot and seaborn modules were used to plot the data into graphs.
 Graphs were generated for merged [home and long-term rental data](https://github.com/rochiecuevas/shared_accommodations/tree/master/Rent%20and%20Housing%20Visualization), [hotel trends](https://github.com/rochiecuevas/shared_accommodations/blob/master/hotel_rate_visualisation.ipynb), and [peer-to-peer short-term rental](https://github.com/rochiecuevas/shared_accommodations/blob/master/Airbnb%20Analysis/AirbnbRateVisualisation.ipynb).

-Documentation of __long-term rental rates__ are found [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20and%20Housing%20Visualization/README.md).
+Documentation of visualising __home prices and long-term rental rates__ are found [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20and%20Housing%20Visualization/README.md).

 On the other hand, __hotel rate__ trends were visualised with bar graphs and with time series line plots.
 The seaborn plot style was used.
+Yearly, monthly, and quarterly average rates were plotted.

 ```python
 # graphing style
 plt.style.use("seaborn")
 ```

+__*bar graphs*__
-*bar graphs.* The dataframe was sorted by year.
+The dataframe generated from [`hotel_yrrate.csv`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Data/hotel_yrrate.csv) was sorted by year.

 ```python
 # Sort the dataframe by year